 ADJOINT 2020 will take place at MSRI from June 15 to June 26, 2020.
 The research leaders and research topics can be found below.

 Applications for ADJOINT 2020 should be submitted via MathPrograms.
-The application period will begin December 1, 2019 and end on January 24, 2020.
+The application deadline is February 7, 2020.

 Applicants must provide:

 - a cover letter specifying which of the offered research projects they wish to be part of

 - a one-page personal statement that must address how the applicant’s participation will contribute to the goals of the program (e.g., why you are a good candidate for this workshop and what you hope to gain)

 - a research statement, no longer than two pages, describing the the applicant's current research interests, and relevant past research activities, and how they relate to the project(s) of greatest interest to the applicant (e.g., what motivates your current interests and what is your relevant research background)

 Due to funding restrictions, only U.S. citizens and permanent residents are eligible to apply.
 Applications submitted by February 7, 2020 will receive full consideration.
 We expect to begin making offers for participation in mid-February 2020.